 The magistracy of the towns has been described in the chapter on Government.
 The members of patrimonial tribunals are appointed by the proprietors.
-They must be persons properly educated, and, in general, they must be approved of by the 4
+They must be persons properly educated, and, in general, they must be approved of by the Crown.

-Crown.
 Each of these tribunals consists at least of a judge, with two assistants, who bear the title of secretaries, or assessors.
 Many of them employ several more assistants.
 Formerly these judges presided in some instances over two courts, which afforded them an opportunity, by multiplying the acts of both courts, to increase their emoluments at the expence of the unhappy suitors.
-They were some times also advocates by other tribunals ; and on the borders of two countries, they sometimes, till they were forbid, served two different masters.
+They were some times also advocates by other tribunals; and on the borders of two countries, they sometimes, till they were forbid, served two different masters.

 There are at least three educated jurisconsults, distinguished as amtmen, assessors, and secretaries, at each of the one hundred and sixty amts mentioned, so that the persons of this profession employed in the minor tribunals may be considered as extremely numerous.
 The amtman frequently unites a great deal of power in his own hands by being at the same time the tenant of the royal property within his district.
 In this the tithes, and a right to a certain portion of the labour of the peasants, is frequently included.
 He has also the superintendence of roads and bridges, in short, all the powers of the proprietor, of government, of the administration of justice, and of the police within his district.
 The persons living under him may certainly apply to superior courts if he oppress them, but, as far as the peasantry are concerned, this must be out of their power from poverty, and over them he is completely the lord.
 The amtmen sometimes live very splendidly, and when they happen to dwell in some old monastery, or ancient baron's castle, they seem not imperfectly to represent the feudal nobility.
 They possess all their consequence without their pride, independence, or ferocity.
-Among their other duties.
-I must not forget to enumerate, that they are ordered frequently to visit the inns, in order to see if the guests have good food and drink provided for They have also to see that no more of the them. land occupied by the peasant is ploughed than he is allowed to plough by his contract.
+Among their other duties, I must not forget to enumerate, that they are ordered frequently to visit the inns, in order to see if the guests have good food and drink provided for them.
+They have also to see that no more of the land occupied by the peasant is ploughed than he is allowed to plough by his contract.?
 This is surely, therefore, a most benevolent government, which takes such care of its subjects' palates and health, and which so carefully limits their exertions.

 The union of the administration of the royal property with the administration of justice, has long been a matter of complaint, and probably of serious inconvenience.
 It is, however, common in Germany, though, in some of the countries, in Brunswick for example, the two are separated.
 Absurd as the union appears, if the separation is to make two offices where one only now exists, it must rather be considered as an evil than as a good.
+The whole of these functionaries are said to have borne their power so meekly, that it is doubtful if the evil of multiplying offices should be incurred for the advantages of the separation.
+The best way to affect it would be, to sell or let the domains as if they were private property.